Innovation & Entrepreneurship Ambassadors

 765.494.6500

-Professor Butzke is an expert in the commercial production of fermented beverages and foods.
+Professor Butzke is an expert in the commercial production of fermented beverages, especially wine.
 He is co-founder and chief enologist of the Purdue-based start-up VinSense LLC, a software company that provides perennial crop management decision-support through real-time, high-resolution functional soil maps, modeling of soil and climate effects on fruit composition and quality, and powerful data analytics and visualization tools.
-He has been Purdue's first Innovation & Entrepreneurship Fellow.
+He has served as the College's first Innovation & Entrepreneurship Fellow since 2021, and was appointed Purdue’s first Senior University Fellow for Innovation & Entrepreneurship in 2023.

 Theresa Casey